-King's College London received funding from NHS London and NHS England to support the development and validation of the Barometer and reporting.
+King's College London received funding from NHS England to support the development and validation of the Culture of Care Barometer and reporting.

 This is an independent report prepared by the Florence Nightingale Faculty of Nursing and Midwifery, King's College London.